 CFS announces food safety report for November

-Since the Pesticide Residues in Food Regulation (Cap 132CM) came into effect on August 1, 2014, as of November 30 this year, the CFS had taken over 87 800 food samples at import, wholesale and retail levels for testing for pesticide residues.
+Since the Pesticide Residues in Food Regulation (Cap 132CM) came into effect on August 1, 2014, as of November 30 this year, the CFS has taken over 162 000 food samples at the import, wholesale and retail levels for testing for pesticide residues.
 The overall unsatisfactory rate is less than 0.2 per cent.